cunnie/docs/mac-mini-CF.md

 #### Acknowledgements

-Some of the ESXi and vCenter configuration was drawn from internal CloudFoundry documents.
+Some of the ESXi and vCenter configuration was drawn from internal Cloud Foundry documents.

 #### Footnotes

-<a name="d500"><sup>1</sup></a> Note: purchasing the D500 over the less-expensive D300 has nothing to do with CloudFoundry; anyone purchasing a Mac Pro to run CloudFoundry *should opt for the D300 Graphics Card*, which is currently $400 less expensive than the D500.
+<a name="d500"><sup>1</sup></a> Note: purchasing the D500 over the less-expensive D300 has nothing to do with Cloud Foundry; anyone purchasing a Mac Pro to run Cloud Foundry *should opt for the D300 Graphics Card*, which is currently $400 less expensive than the D500.
 The decision to purchase a D500 was related to gaming, which is not an appropriate topic for a blog post, even though the D500 is quite adequate to play ESO at 1920x1200 with ultra-high settings, easily delivering over 30fps (frames per second).

 <a name="ram"><sup>2</sup></a> We didn't purchase Apple RAM; we purchased Crucial RAM.
 Apple charges $1,300 for 64GB (over the base option of 12GB).
 We purchased 2 x [32GB kits](http://www.crucial.com/usa/en/mac-pro-%28late-2013%29/CT5019230), which consists of two sticks apiece, for a grand total of 4 x 16GB sticks, at a cost of (after tax &amp; shipping) $822.12.